THE CHASE TRIFECTA: HOW TO MAXIMIZE EARNING CHASE POINTS

 Highlights and Reward Rates:

 • Earn 5% cash back (or 5x points) on the first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year.
-This is 5x points when you pay for your internet and phone bill with your card.
+This is 5x points per dollar when you pay for your internet and phone bill with your card.

 • Earn 2% cash back (or 2x points) on the first $25,000 in combined purchases at gas stations and restaurants